On this page:

-When rewiring an entire building, many access holes will need to be made, which must be replaced with sheetrock or other wall coverings, which increases the expense dramatically.
+When rewiring an entire building, many access holes will need to be made.
+In most cases, these must be replaced with sheetrock or other wall coverings.
 Learn more about the cost of installing new drywall and drywall repairs to get a better idea of the requirements and subsequent costs.

 The precise cost of upgrading knob and tube to modern wiring is difficult to estimate since it will vary so much based on the size and complexity of the home, the amount of wiring that needs to be replaced, the cost of labor in your area, and the skill of the electricians.
 Read on to learn more about these factors and how they might impact the overall price and learn more about the cost of the project on our home electrical rewiring cost guide.

 The extent of demolition and the difficulty of getting the old wiring out will determine how much removal will cost.
 Depending on how much of the old wall covering you want to preserve, some wiring might be impossible to remove.

 However, most knob and tube wiring was designed to be fairly accessible.
 For this reason, many people made their own modifications to it over the years to help meet growing electrical demands.
 Because you won’t know the condition of the wiring or what modifications may have been done until the wall is opened, it’s difficult to quote exact costs or determine if all of it must be removed.

 Check with your electrician or the local building inspector’s office because you might not have to remove all the wiring if it is not active.
 This can vary by municipality.
 Some may require complete removal of old wiring, but in many areas, it may be possible to leave inactive wiring in place to lower costs.